CiscoDevNet/ise-servicenow/README.md

 As soon as the device re-authenticates, it will now hit the Policy Condition that we created earlier that will check the "InventoryStatus = true".
 NOTE: This does not happen automatically.
 The client re-auth can either be initiated by the client (disconnect/reconnect, or timed re-auth), or manually triggered CoA by an admin through the ISE Admin console.

-In this case, we were using a test MAC address so we can&#39;t show the live logs of this MAC, but here is an example of an actual device who&#39;s access was modified by this same process after re-authentication:
+In this case, we were using a test MAC address so we can't show the live logs of this MAC, but here is an example of an actual device who's access was modified by this same process after re-authentication:

 ![](RackMultipart20220124-4-nvp436_html_b7c7a9e6bd9224b1.png)